Justintime50/easypost-tools/get-libraries/README.md

 ## Usage

-Edit the `LOCATION` variable in the `.env` file and run the script.
+Edit the `LOCATION` variable in the `.config` file and run the script.

 ### Cloning Libraries